survivejs/webpack-book/manuscript/developing_with_webpack/05_composing_configuration.md

 In order to eliminate the problem of dealing with `Object.assign` and `Array.concat`, I have developed a little tool known as [webpack-merge](https://www.npmjs.org/package/webpack-merge).
 Effectively it does two things: it concatenates arrays and merges objects instead of overriding them.
 Even though a simple idea, this allows us to compose configuration and gives us a degree of abstraction.

 *webpack-merge* provides even more control through strategies that allow you to control its behavior per field.
-Strategies allow you to force it to append, prepend, or replace content. *webpack-merge* contains a webpack specific variant known as *smart merge* that folds webpack specific configuration into more compact form, but basic merge is enough for the configuration discussed in this book.

-Even though *webpack-merge* was designed for the purposes of this book, it has proven to be an invaluable tool beyond it, as shown by its increasing popularity.
+Strategies allow you to force it to append, prepend, or replace content.
+Even though *webpack-merge* was designed for the purposes of this book, it has proven to be an invaluable tool beyond it.
 You can consider it as a learning tool and pick it up in your work if you find it useful.
-Given how flexible webpack is, it's only one configuration approach out of many.

 ## Setting Up *webpack-merge*